timjs/system-b-paper/paper.typ

 == Solution
 We propose a solution where we do not need mixing of owned and shared types.
 Instead, we allow _borrowing_ of owned _bindings_.
-We introduce Boo, a small functional programming language with quantity annotations on binders.
+We introduce System B, a small functional programming language with quantity annotations on binders.
-In Boo, we can write `filter` like so:
+In System B, we can write `filter` like so:
 ```koka
 fun filter(1 xs: list<a>, ε p: (ε x: a) -> bool) -> list<a>
   match 1 xs